Please note that the #DigiInventorsChallenge is facilitated by the Digital Health & Care Institute, part of Strathclyde University.

 if you are a member of a team which is shortlisted during the #DigiInventorsChallenge 2019, a mentor, sponsor, partner, masterclass presenter, expert or judge, the DHI or one of their third-party suppliers, may capture photographs, video or audio footage of you for the following purposes:

-1) Promotion of the #DigiInventorsChallenge by the DHI and by 77 Management Limited (Andy Murray’s management company) for the current and future challenges.
+1) Promotion of the #DigiInventorsChallenge by the DHI for the current and future challenges.
 Such promotion may include use in the DHI’s advertising and resources in relation to the #DigiInventorsChallenge including but not limited to the #DigiInventorsChallenge web site (www.digiinventors.com/), social media, advertising, press, film and video, radio and publications.

-2) Video images of the participants presenting the subject matter of their competition entries at the #DigiInventorsBootcamp will be sent to Andy Murray for judging purposes.
+2) Video images of the participants presenting the subject matter of their competition entries at the #DigiInventorsBootcamp may be sent to challenge partners for judging purposes.

 3) To create videos for the winners’ presentation at a pre-determined formal prize-giving event (yet to be confirmed) and to be made available via the DHI website.